 Skip to content

-Execute a step multiple times by looping over one or more lists of values.
+Execute a step multiple times by looping over lists of values.

 yaml